reury-cardoso/desafio.taqtile/README.md

 ## 🌐 Project's Description

-Project developed during onboarding, focused on solving the challenges of the Taqtile Institute. _(Possible Changes in the Future)_
+Project developed during onboarding, focused on solving the challenges of Instaq. _(Possible Changes in the Future)_

 ## 🛠️ Environment and tools